-The concept of a Clean Air Zone has been considered by Thurrock to primarily deal with the significant number of HGV movements in the borough leading to pronounced air quality issues in several of the AQMAs.
-Policy AQS 3 below outlines how the Council will consider investigating the Clean Air Zones further.
+The concept of a Clean Air Zone has been considered by Thurrock to primarily deal with the significant number of HGV movements in the borough.
+Policy AQS 3 below outlines how the Council will investigate Clean Air Zones further.

 Policy AQS 3: Clean Air Zone